 ANNUAL FEE.
-A composite General Fee of \$150 is payable each term at the time of payment of tuition.
-The composite fee covers the health and medical services (see page 12 of this Announcement and the General Information Announcement); the privileges of membership in Willard Straight Hall; the use of the University libraries; and the use of the University athletic facilities, except that a minimum charge is made to play golf on the University course or to skate at Lynah Hall rink.
+A composite General Fee of \$200 is payable each term at the time of payment of tuition.
+The composite fee covers the health and medical services (see page 15 of this Announcement and the Announcement of General Information); the privileges of membership in Willard Straight Hall; the use of the University libraries; and the use of the University athletic facilities, except that a minimum charge is made to play golf on the University course or to skate at Lynah Hall rink.